 “Preach the Word; be prepared in season and out of season; correct, rebuke, and encourage–with great patience and careful instruction.
 For the time will come when men will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.
 They will turn away from the truth and turn aside to myths.
 But you, keep your head in all situations, endure hardship, do the work of an evangelist, discharge all the duties of your ministry.”
 2 Timothy 4:2-5

 I don’t know where you are in your life, but if you have yet to make a decision about your eternity, today’s the day.
 Don’t wait.
 We are not promised tomorrow, there is no promise of a long life.
-Likewise, this freedom, this joy, is promised to everyone, no matter what your history.
+Likewise, this freedom, this joy, is a promise to everyone, no matter what your history.
 You have not done anything that will prevent God from forgiving you.
 You too can become bulletproof.
 Because, like me, the more I’m under attack, the more I’m saying GAME ON.

 How can I refrain from sharing with you this absolutely positively glorious JOY?!
 When we have good news we want to shout it from the rooftops.
 I am here from my keyboard shouting my happiness of the utmost freedom there ever is.
 Join in the GOOD NEWS.

 If, however, you are already on the saving path, it’s time to up your game.
 None of us like to be uncomfortable, but we are paying a price in our sedative ways.
 Likewise, no game is won by sitting on the sidelines.
 It’s time to get into the game.
 Are you ready?

 Today is a new day…for us all to start over, start it right.